OzDuys/CSC4025Z_Ass2_Fruit_Ripeness/README.md

 3. Run `Dataset/download_dataset.py` to fetch the Kaggle data inside Colab (ensure your Kaggle API token is available).
 4. Open `notebooks/baseline_pytorch.ipynb` and execute the cells.
 The notebook automatically detects and uses a GPU if available.

+### Quick Colab Workflow

+1. Open [Google Colab](https://colab.research.google.com) and choose **File → Upload Notebook…** (or **GitHub tab → paste repo URL**).
+2. If you upload the notebook directly, also upload `README.md` and `requirements.txt` or clone via `!git clone`.
+3. Run the first cell to install dependencies (this may take a few minutes).
+4. When prompted, upload your Kaggle API credentials (`kaggle.json` or similarly named).
+The notebook renames and stores it under `~/.kaggle/`.
+5. Execute the dataset download cell; progress bars will show copying/extraction status.
+6. Run the remaining cells sequentially to train, visualise metrics, evaluate on the test set, and optionally save checkpoints.
+7. To resume later, rerun the dependency, credential, and dataset cells before training.

 ## Next Steps

 - Iterate on model architectures, data augmentation, and training schedules in additional notebooks.